MaSMas0/shai-hulud-2-scanner/readme.md

 This tool is provided "as is" to assist in detection.
 It relies on public IOCs from Wiz Research.
 False negatives are possible if the malware authors change file names or package versions.
 Always perform manual verification on critical systems.

+## Contributing
+Contributions are welcome!
+Please submit issues or pull requests on the GitHub repository.